CESTUSLINE EXHIBITS AT FDIC FOR THE 1ST TIME

 ➤ Severed tendon: >$70,000

-No one wants to deal with this.
-Get your gloves on!
+In conclusion, no one wants to deal with this, so get your gloves on!